-Sterilization is the most common contraceptive method utilized by couples in the United States.
-Approximately 27% of fertile women choose tubal sterilization as their method of contraception.
-About half of these surgeries are performed within 48 hours post-partum and the other half as interval procedures remote from a pregnancy.
-The procedures are meant to be permanent and most women enter into the decision with a sincere intention to prevent additional pregnancies.
+Tubal ligation sterilization is a common contraceptive method utilized by women in the United States with approximately 27% of fertile women choosing tubal sterilization as their method of contraception.
+About half of these surgeries are performed after giving birth and the other half as a procedure remote from a pregnancy.
+Tubal ligation procedures are meant to be permanent and most women enter into the decision with a sincere intention to prevent additional pregnancies.

-The answer to that question is as varied as the couples asking it.
+The answer to that question is as varied as the women and couples asking it.
 Many factors may influence the decision-making process.
-Generally speaking, the categorical options are either surgery to reverse the sterilization (tubal reversal) or in vitro fertilization (IVF).
-Which process is the least expensive?
-Which is the easiest and least risky?
-Which is the best choice based on female age?
-Most importantly, which is the most likely to result in a successful conception?
+Generally speaking, the categorical options are either tubal reversal surgery to reverse the sterilization or in vitro fertilization (IVF).
+But how do you choose between the two options and which is most likely to result in a successful pregnancy?